andrew/ultimate-awesome/README.md

 - [awesome-switchcraft](https://github.com/aspen-reeves/awesome-switchcraft) - Awesome programs and libraries for the SwitchCraft Minecraft server.
 - [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
 - [awesome-roblox](https://github.com/awesome-roblox/awesome-roblox) - A curated list of awesome things related to Roblox OSS.
+- [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges".
 - [capacitor4-firebase-analytics-example-project-capawesome-team](https://github.com/basvdijk/capacitor4-firebase-analytics-example-project-capawesome-team) - Capacitor4 with Firebase Analytics example project.
 - [awesome-bdk](https://github.com/bitcoindevkit/awesome-bdk) - An "Awesome List" for the Bitcoin Dev Kit Project.
+- [awesome-btrfs](https://github.com/boredsquirrel/awesome-btrfs) - A list of tools for the BTRFS filesystem.
 - [cybersources](https://github.com/brunoooost/cybersources) - Some tools and resources that I find of cybersecurity.
 - [awesome-papers](https://github.com/chahatdeep/awesome-papers) - A list of recent papers regarding deep learning, reinforcement learning, GANs.
 - [awesome-masked-autoencoder](https://github.com/chaoningzhang/awesome-masked-autoencoder) - A curated list of awesome masked autoencoder in self-supervised learning.